KidkArolis/jetpack/docs/01-configuration-options.md

 Usage: jetpack [options] [command] [path]

 Options:
-  -v, --version       print the version of jetpack and webpack -p, --port <n>      port, defaults to 3030
+  -v, --version       print the version of jetpack and rspack -p, --port <n>      port, defaults to 3030
   -d, --dir [path]    run jetpack in the context of this directory -c, --config        config file to use, defaults to jetpack.config.js